Masmiseim36/nxpSDK/middleware/wireless/framework/ModuleInfo/README.md

 The information can be retrieved using shell commands or FSCI commands.

-Detailed data types and APIs used in KW45_ConnFWK_APIs_documentation.pdf.
+Detailed data types and APIs used in ConnFWK_APIs_documentation.pdf.